Disclaimer & Caution

 Joe Dallas, 1991, Harvest House Publishers, Eugene, OR

 Practical help for restoring sexual wholeness and moving ahead in a Christian lifestyle.
 Directed both to those who struggle with their sexual identity and to family and friends of strugglers.
-Written by a former struggler who overcame homosexuality.
+Written by a former struggler who resolved his struggle with homosexuality.

 Patrick J. Carnes, 1991, Bantam Books, New York